- Academic Promotions (Higher Education) Policy

 - In consideration of applicants to Academic Level B, the Senior Discipline Leader (or nominee) has responsibility for writing an evaluative report.

 - The Senior Discipline Leader’s (or nominee’s) written evaluation, using the provided template, should appraise an applicant against the level of achievement claimed for each area of achievement.
-They are required to comment on or endorse any claim/s made in relation to contributions to the Faculty and University Charter and student feedback.
+They are required to comment on or endorse any claim/s made in relation to contributions to the School and University Charter and student feedback.
 Comment can also be made on matters which are relevant to the case for promotion which have not been included in the application.

 - The Senior Discipline Leader (or nominee) will indicate their level of support for the application and provide reasons.